Sath Rosib

-Sath Rosib (សាត រ៉ូស៊ីប born 7 July 1997) is a Cambodian professional footballer who plays as a left-back for Cambodian Premier League club Preah Khan Reach Svay Rieng and the Cambodia national team.
+Sath Rosib (សាត រ៉ូស៊ីប born 7 July 1997) is a Cambodian professional footballer who plays as a left-back for Cambodian Premier League club ISI Dangkor Senchey and the Cambodia national team.

 Club career

 Rosib made his senior debut in the Cambodian League in 2016 for Boeung Ket.

 On 3 January 2023, Rosib was announced as a new player for Preah Khan Reach Svay Rieng.

 International career

 He made his debut in a friendly match against Laos national football team on 21 March 2018.

 International goals

 Scores and results list Cambodia's goal tally first.